Phelerox/AWBW-Turn-Notifier-Discord-Bot/README.md

-# AWBW-Turn-Notifier-Discord-Bot
+# AWBW Turn Notifier Discord Bot
-A discord bot that notifiers users when it's their turn on Advance Wars By Web.
+A Discord bot that notifiers users when it's their turn on Advance Wars By Web.